ClearcodeHQ/pytest-dbfixtures/README.rst

 to set up proper database or storage engine for testing.

-As of version 1.0.0 every process fixture got moved into it's own pytest plugin for easier maintenance, and pytest-dbfixture itself got converted into metapacakge.
+As of version 1.0.0 every process fixture got moved into it's own pytest plugin for easier maintenance, and pytest-dbfixture itself got converted into the meta-package.

 List of packages: